Guide to Help to Buy Isas

 Finally, bear in mind that the bonus can only be used to buy a home - not for anything else.
 Of course, the money you’ve saved is yours to do with as you wish, as is the interest, but if you withdraw it and spend it on something other than a home, you won’t get the bonus payment.

 Transferring savings from a Help to Buy Isa to a Lifetime Isa

 In the March 2016 Budget, Chancellor George Osborne unveiled plans for the new Lifetime Isa, which became available for those aged 18-40 on 6 April, 2017.

 Holders of Help to Buy Isas can open an additional Lifetime Isa, but they’ll only be able to use the bonus on one of the accounts when they buy their first home.

 During the 2017-18 tax year only, if you have a Help to Buy Isa you’ll be able to transfer savings held in it to a Lifetime Isa and still save an additional £4,000.

-Any Help to Buy Isa funds that were saved before the introduction of the Lifetime Isa on 6 April, 2017, won't count towards the Lifetime Isa annual contribution limit if they're transferred in.
+After that, any Help to Buy Isa funds that were saved before the introduction of the Lifetime Isa on 6 April, 2017, will count towards the Lifetime Isa annual contribution limit if they're transferred in.

 By Derri Dunn